What is a Decision Tree or Workflow?

 5. Teach the visual to the student:

 a.
 Assign the strategy to the student or open the visual you plan to use in your teacher account.
 Review the visual with the student, explain what the visual says and what the expectation is when the strategy displays on their computer during the day.
 Have the student select the cells and listen to the steps in the decision tree or workflow strategy.
-Cue the student to attend to the visual, listen and then carry out the directive.
+Cue the student to attend to the visual, listen, and then carry out the directive.
 Many students will need this practice and review each day when the visual is first introduced until the student can use the strategy independently.

 b.
-When the visual strategy comes up on your student’s screen, have a service provider close by to use prompting to teach the student to follow its direction.
+When the visual strategy comes up on your student’s screen, have a service provider close by to use prompting to teach the student to follow it's direction.
 At first, you may find that students needed additional prompts from service providers, then, as your student shows independence, these additional staff prompts should be faded.

 c.
-Teach the child how to end the strategy by either manually advancing (close out the strategy) or time advance (the strategy is set to stay on the screen for a set amount of time).
+Teach the child how to end the strategy by either manually advancing (close out the strategy) or time advancing (the strategy is set to stay on the screen for a set amount of time).

 d.
 When learning a new skill, such as a visual, it is important to reinforce the student for providing the desired response.
 This can be done using Positivity Incentive Strategies.
 Then these additional reinforcers should be faded (see Incentive Strategies How-To Guide).